chrispsommers/SAI/test/saivisor/README.md

 make run-saithrift-server # console 2
 ```
 ## Run saivisor
-This runs saivisor, installs probes in the running process of the sai-thrift server which is named `saiserver` and starts a prometheus endopint server to provide metrics data to a polling client.
+This runs saivisor, installs *all* probes found in the running process (i.e. as listed in its object file elf notes section) of the sai-thrift server which is named `saiserver` and starts a prometheus endpoint server to provide metrics data to a polling client.
 ```
 sudo ./saivisor.py --output prometheus
 ```

+See the examples for selecting specific probes, etc. via `./saivispor.py -h`
 ## Generate some SAI activity
 Exercise the target's saithrift interface, the only way to get probe events.
 One way is to run some test-cases.
 For example, use another console and execute one or more of the following:
 ```